 Please note the 4-6 hours can be organised around any day of the week, but should be no more than 38 hours in any 7 day period so of course hours in a day can vary.
 It is important to discuss this with the host prior to your arrival.
-Our hosts sometimes work weekends so you might be required to volunteer on those days too.
+WWOOF Hosts sometimes work weekends so you might be required to volunteer on those days too.